Numerical safety assessment of earthen structures in La Alhambra, Granada, Spain

-According to the tests, the main difference between the different conglomerate layers is related to maximum particle size, core recovery and stiffness as measured in pressuremeter and geophysical tests.
-No clear differences in colour were found.
+According to the tests, the main difference between the different conglomerate layers is related to maximum particle size, core recovery, and stiffness as measured in the pressuremeter and geophysical tests.
+No clear differences in color were found.
 The following layers (Figure 7) appear from top to bottom in the geological profile:

 1. Dense conglomerate, with 100 mm maximum particle size and core recovery 100%, of brown to pale grey silty matrix;

 2. Very dense conglomerate, with a maximum particle size of 5–8 cm and core recovery of 100%, of brown to reddish silty to clayey matrix;

 3. Moderately dense conglomerate, with core recovery of 60%, of brown to pale grey silty matrix;

 4. Very dense, gravelly, and sandy conglomerate, of brown to pale grey silty fine matrix and variable permeability;

 4.a One meter thick clay layers, interspersed in layer 4.
 Core recovery of 100%.